SarthakGarg08/hello-world/README.md

 # hello-world

-Hi, this is my first experiment with GitHub, and I am beginning by making a Hello World repository.
+Hi there, this is Sarthak.
+Today, I've started learning how to use GitHub.
+I am beginning by making a Hello World repository, and as my first step, I have to create a README file.
+I hope I enjoy this journey.